-Study co-author Dr. Kristine Yaffe, of the University of California, San Francisco, and colleagues recently reported their findings in the Journal of the American Geriatrics Society.
+Study co-author Dr. Kristine Yaffe, of the University of California, San Francisco, and colleagues recently reported their

 Low in junk foods and dairy products and high in fruits, vegetables, whole grains, and olive oil, the Mediterranean diet is considered one of the most healthful diets to follow.

 For the new study, Dr. Yaffe and colleagues set out to gain a better understanding of the link between Mediterranean-style diets and cognitive function, noting that “variation between studies makes it difficult to draw firm conclusions.”

 To reach their findings, the researchers analyzed the data of 5,907 older adults who were a part of the Health and Retirement Study.

 All adults completed food frequency questionnaires.
 The researchers used information from these questionnaires to determine how closely subjects followed a Mediterranean or MIND diet.

 Participants also underwent cognitive assessments, which included tests of working memory, episodic memory, and attention.

 The team found that adults who had higher adherence to the Mediterranean diet were 35 percent less likely to have poor test scores, compared with adults who followed less healthful diets.